devuan/arm-sdk/README.md

 Schumacher college in Dartington UK, greatly inspired by the laborious and mindful atmosphere of its wonderful premises.

-ARM SDK is Copyright (C) 2016 by the Dyne.org Foundation
+ARM SDK is Copyright (c) 2016 by the Dyne.org Foundation

 ARM SDK is designed, written and maintained by parazyd <parazyd@dyne.org>